redis/docs/content/operate/rc/databases/create-database/create-active-active-database.md

 This reduces latency for local users and improves availability should a region fail.

-Consistency between each instance is maintained in the background; that is, each copy eventually includes updates from every region.
+Redis Cloud maintains consistency among instances in the background; that is, each copy eventually includes updates from every region.
 As a result, memory limit and throughput increase.

 ## Create an Active-Active database